riggles1/GunconDuino-With-Screen-Flash/README.md

 **Press "Trigger"** after plugging or doing the disable combo: default buffer mode **35ms** maximum (for 60Hz 0-2 frame game lag, shots still release as soon as light is sensed within 0-35ms).

-**Press "A" 1-4 times followed "Trigger"** after plugging in or doing the disable combo: 1 A press = 3 frame bufferdelay, 2 A presses = 4 frame bufferdelay, 3 A presses = 5 frame bufferdelay, 6 A presses = 6 frame bufferdelay.
+**Press "A" 1-4 times followed by "Trigger"** after plugging in or doing the disable combo: 1 A press = 3 frame bufferdelay, 2 A presses = 4 frame bufferdelay, 3 A presses = 5 frame bufferdelay, 6 A presses = 6 frame bufferdelay.
 (60Hz frame-time, 55Hz frames are longer, select a bufferdelay that's +1 in that case)

 To **Disable/re-enable** the GunconDuino: Press A+B+Trigger to disable the GunconDuino (unsticks mouse controls), press either "Trigger" for the normal bufferdelay or "A" (1-4 times) then "Trigger" for either of the extended bufferdelays.